5ac85815 833f 49b3 b9f1 bb8f15939a00 valley of flowers vof kent pawar hiker on the valley of flowers trail

 2022-06-24

 Today, I want to share some secrets about the Valley of Flowers that nobody will tell you.
-This kind of insight comes only if you spend months, year after year in the Valley of Flowers, like our Trek Leaders do.
+This kind of insight comes only if you spend months, year after year in the valley, like our Trek Leaders do.

-I asked him what was the right time to see the best of the flowers at Valley of Flowers.
+I asked him what was the best time to visit Valley of Flowers Uttarakhand.
 This is the top question of every trekker who emails me.
+And it’s a valid one—knowing the best season to visit Valley of Flowers can make a huge difference to your experience.

-Gourab gave me some info that even most Trek Experts don’t know!
-I thought it was a treasure of information!
-I’m sharing it with you today.
+Gourab gave me some insights that even most Trek Experts don’t know!
+I thought it was a treasure trove of information, and I’m sharing it with you today.

-Gourab spent three months in 2018 leading trekkers on the Valley of Flowers trek.
+Gourab spent three months in 2018 leading trekkers on the Valley of Flowers Trek.
+Based on his experience, here's a breakdown of what to expect in July, August, and September.

 So, what about Valley of Flowers in July?

-July has traditionally been when the Valley of Flowers opens up to trekkers, tourists, and pilgrims.
+July is traditionally when the Valley of Flowers Trek opens to trekkers, tourists, and pilgrims.

-“In the beginning of July, it’s extremely pretty to see the lush green valley.
-The flowers start budding in the first week of July.
-By mid-July, flowers start blooming,” says Gourab.
+"In the beginning of July, the valley is lush green.
+The flowers start budding in the first week.
+By mid-July, flowers start blooming," says Gourab.

 ‣ Flowers in July